 - Slide film 6-8 stops

-Switching the film stock you are working with will alter the look of your pictures.
-This is an example of the wonderful things about using film.
+Swapping the film stock you are working with will alter the look of your pictures.
+This is one of the fantastic things about film.

-There are several possible choices for where to have film developed.
-For a more comprehensive explanation of the possibilities, you can check out my article on Where to Get Film Developed.
+You will find a range of choices for where to get 35mm film developed.
+For a more complete discussion of the possibilities read my article on Where to Get Film Developed.

 - Develop Film at Home

 - Use a Mail Order Photo Lab

 Sending film to a mail-order photo lab to be processed and scanned is the least complicated choice if you’re just getting started shooting film.
 If you regularly use film, this may be a drawback because it can get really expensive.

 So long as you are going through a moderate to high volume of film, there are a few activities that you can do to help reduce your costs.

 Investing in a roll of 100 feet of film and manually loading in into canisters yourself is one of the most well known methods to lower expenses.